COINHOUSE TERMS AND CONDITIONS OF USE

 Once the Conversion operation has been validated, the Customer’s Crypto Account is debited with the amount of Crypto-asset converted and credited with the amount of Crypto-asset received in exchange for the Conversion taking into account fees linked to a Conversion Operation.
 The amount of the new Crypto-asset credited to the Customer’s Crypto Account is available for Withdrawal, Sale, or further Conversion within a short period of time (maximum of 72 hours except in case of Force Majeure).

 An invoice detailing the transaction is sent to the Client and is available on request.
-This information is permanently displayed in the Transaction history on the Customer Account interface on the Website.
+This information is permanently displayed in the Transaction history on the Customer Account interface on the Website or the Mobile App.

 If COINHOUSE cancels a Conversion for any reason imputable to the Customer after it has been validated by the Customer, the Customer’s Crypto Account will be credited back to the Crypto-Asset less any losses incurred by COINHOUSE due to the difference in price between the two Crypto-Assets at the time COINHOUSE carried out the Conversion